 GLASSONS ETHICAL FASHION REPORT RESULTS

-In the last published 2019 Ethical Fashion Report; Glassons scored a B+.
+In the latest published 2021 Ethical Fashion Report; Glassons scored an A.

 The COVID-19 pandemic has had a severe effect on global health and economies.
 The entire industry has been disrupted bringing unprecedented challenges to our business and the people within it.
 Through the pandemic our immediate focus was to protect our staff, suppliers and the workers with in our supply chain.
 Working very closely with our supply partners, adapting and navigating through the challenges.